-A few months ago, when Tom Brady and the Raiders decided to zero in on Geno Smith and Pete Carroll as the duo to spearhead a new era in Vegas, many viewed the idea as clean and familiar.
-For starters, bringing in a quarterback-coach pairing that had already worked in Seattle felt like a safe formula for stability.
-It seemed like a way to fast-track relevance without starting from scratch.
-However, things didn’t at all fall into place.
+Earlier this year, when Tom Brady and the Raiders zeroed in on Geno Smith and Pete Carroll to spearhead a new era in Vegas, many viewed the idea as a bulletproof one.
+Bringing in a quarterback-coach pairing that had already worked in Seattle felt like a safe formula, and a way to fast-track relevance without starting from scratch.
+However, things didn’t fall into place at all.

 Advertisement

 There was no hedging or qualifiers from the GOAT.
-Brady flatly acknowledged that the team he helped dismantle in Las Vegas is now the league’s standard.
+Brady flatly acknowledged that the team he helped dismantle while building Las Vegas is now the league’s standard.
 What makes that admission land even heavier is recalling what else TB12 did this offseason.

-Now, Darnold is leading a 12–3 Seahawks team, posting a passer rating north of 100, guiding one of the league’s most efficient offenses, and even earning Pro Bowl recognition.
-And in Brady’s own rankings, he’s at the top of the sport.
+Now, Darnold is leading a 12-3 Seahawks team, posting a passer rating north of 100 while throwing for 3,703 yards (5th best in the NFL) and 24 TDs (tied-8th).
+PFF has consistently graded him highly this season among QBs including a league-leading overall of 93.5 out of 100.
+Darnold also earned a first-team Pro Bowl nod recently.
+And now, in Brady’s own rankings, he’s at the top of the sport.

-That said, it wasn’t only the Seahawks that got praise from Brady in his weekly rankings, as he also showered love for the other 4 teams in his top 5.
+That said, it wasn’t only the Seahawks that got praise from Brady in his weekly rankings.
+He also showered love for the other four teams in his top 5.

 “At five, it’s the 49ers… they’re hitting their stride at the right time,” he began, hyping San Francisco’s playoff experience and potential.